mickietoken/Time-IS-Money/README.md

 Once started on IGNITION DAY, the program must run/tick without interruption for over 200 years and CAN NEVER BE STOPPED.

-The program must be like world time itself, multiple versions running on various devices, All following the same pattern/algorithm.
+The program must be like world time itself, multiple versions running on various servers, various devices, All following the same pattern/algorithm.